grycap/oscar/docs/usage.md

 # Using OSCAR

-OSCAR allows the creation of serverless file-processing Services based on container images.
+OSCAR allows the creation of serverless file-processing services based on container images.
 These services require a user-defined script with the commands responsible of the processing.
-The platform automatically mount a volume on the containers with the [FaaS Supervisor](https://github.com/grycap/faas-supervisor) component, which is in charge of:
+The platform automatically mounts a volume on the containers with the [FaaS Supervisor](https://github.com/grycap/faas-supervisor) component, which is in charge of:

 - Downloading the file that invokes the service and make it accessible through the `INPUT_FILE_PATH` environment variable.
 - Execute the user-defined script.